Rangi42/polishedcrystal/README.md

    * Money loss formula from Gen III when whiting out
    * Bill calls to switch boxes when one is full
    * Show stat changes and then absolute values on level up
-   * Poké → <PokéBall>PC on Pokémon Center signs from the Japanese version
-   * Show Pokémon portraits when using field moves
-   * Better Substitute sprite
    * Replace some Kanto music with RBY tracks
    * Unown ? and ! from Gen III
-   * Low-pitched cries when fainting
 * Fix bugs:
    * Make Growth display an appropriate effect and message regarding both raised stats
      https://hax.iimarck.us/topic/4198/
    * Thick Club + Swords Dance Marowak Attack overflow
-* Increased difficulty:
+* Aesthetic updates:
+   * Show Pokémon portraits when using field moves
+   * Better Substitute sprite
+   * Low-pitched cries when fainting
 * Custom features:
    * Allow Wonder Trading only a few times a day
    * Faster text by default